karthicksankar5891/Digital-Certificate-Verification-System/README.md

-Digital Certificate Verification System – Complete Project Explanation
-1. Project Title

 Digital Certificate Verification System

-2. Project Overview
+Project Description

-The Digital Certificate Verification System is a web application used to issue, store, and verify certificates digitally.
-It helps organizations, colleges, training institutes, and companies verify certificate authenticity without manual checking.
+The Digital Certificate Verification System is a web-based application developed to issue, store, and verify digital certificates securely.
+The system helps educational institutions, training centers, and organizations prevent certificate forgery by providing an online verification mechanism using unique Certificate IDs and QR Codes.

-Each certificate is assigned a unique Certificate ID and QR Code.
-Users can verify certificates online by entering the certificate ID or scanning the QR code.
+Users can verify the authenticity of a certificate by entering the certificate ID or scanning the QR code.
+The system retrieves certificate information from the database and displays the verification result instantly.

-3. Problem Statement
+Problem Statement

-Traditional paper certificates can be:

-Lost or damaged
-Easily forged
-Difficult to verify manually
-Time-consuming to authenticate

-This project solves these problems by providing a secure online verification system.
+Traditional paper certificates are vulnerable to loss, damage, and forgery.
+Manual verification processes are time-consuming and inefficient.
+This project provides a secure and automated solution for certificate verification.

-4. Objectives
+Objectives
 Generate digital certificates.
-Store certificate details securely.
+Store certificate information securely.
+Verify certificates using Certificate ID.
-Verify certificates instantly.
+Verify certificates using QR Code.
 Prevent fake certificates.
-Provide QR code-based verification.
+Provide fast and accurate verification.
-Reduce manual verification effort.
-5. Scope of the Project

-The system can be used by:

-Colleges
-Universities
-Training Institutes
-Online Course Providers
-Companies
-Event Organizers
-6. Users of the System
-Admin
+Features
-Login
+Secure Admin Login
-Add certificate details
-Generate certificates
-Generate QR codes
-Manage records
-User/Verifier
-Enter Certificate ID
+Certificate Management
-Scan QR Code
+QR Code Generation
-Verify certificate authenticity
+Online Certificate Verification
+MySQL Database Storage
+User-Friendly Interface
+Fast and Reliable Validation
-7. Technology Stack
+Technology Stack
 Frontend
 HTML
 CSS